CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Slightly Ragged or Variable Depth Hierarchies
 `Slightly ragged hierarchies don’t have a fixed number of levels, but the range in depth is small`.
 Geographic hierarchies often range in depth from perhaps three levels to six levels.
 Rather than using the complex machinery for unpredictably variable hierarchies, you can force-fit slightly ragged hierarchies into a fixed depth positional design with separate dimension attributes for the maximum number of levels, and then populate the attribute value based on rules from the business.

+### Ragged or Variable Depth Hierarchies with Hierarchy Bridge Tables
+`Ragged hierarchies of indeterminate depth are difficult to model and query in a relational database`.
+Although SQL extensions and OLAP access languages provide some support for recursive parent/child relationships, these approaches have limitations.
+With SQL extensions, alternative ragged hierarchies cannot be substituted at query time, shared ownership structures are not supported, and time varying ragged hierarchies are not supported. `All these objections can be overcome in relational databases by modeling a ragged hierarchy with a specially constructed bridge table`.
+This bridge table contains a row for every possible path in the ragged hierarchy and enables all forms of hierarchy traversal to be accomplished with standard SQL rather than using special language extensions.